Guide

 FAQ

-Q1: What’s a healthy “no bet” day?
+Q1: What is a healthy “no bet” day?

 Q2: How do I stop FOMO mid-session?

-Q3: What replaces boredom betting?
+Q3: What can I do instead of boredom betting?

 Next in Intermediate Series: Weekly Betting Routine